Sheshiyer/Appdesign/docs/user-journey/Vibrasonix_App_User_Journey.md

 **Elements:**
 - Person with headphones (existing asset)
 - Subtle animation of sound waves around head
-- Supporting text: "Our soundscapes use **binaural beats**, shown in studies to be effective for your goals."
+- Supporting text: "Our soundscapes use **binaural beats** that work with your Vibrasonix-Cube to create a complete therapeutic experience."
 - Continue button
 **Assets Needed:**
 - Enhanced version of existing headphone image
 - Animated sound wave overlay

 ### 10. Technology Familiarity Screen
-**Copy:** "How familiar are you with binaural beats?"
+**Copy:** "How familiar are you with binaural beats and PEMF technology?"
 **Options:**
 - I'm new to this
 - I have some experience